fdeantoni/eth-demo-vault/README.md

 This is a simple demo ethereum contract that allows the contract owner to store IP addresses which they can then use to grant access to one of their applications (see eth-demo-api).

+The contract has the following functionality:
+* Hold a 'vault' of keys
+* Contract owner can add new keys
+* Contract owner can invalidate keys
+* Anyone else can purchse a key
+* Base price of a key is USD 100
+* Purchase price is Wei equivalent of base price at time of purchase

+The Wei equivalent of the base price is calculated using the [Chainlink Oracle](https://data.chain.link/).

 ## Prerequisites ##

 To use it, you will need to have MetaMask installed, and an infura.io project as we will be using the Kovan testnet.

 ## Set Up Accounts ##